themansouriahs/podcast/Readme.md

 # Help out

 If you feel like helping out we are more than happy to accept any kind of help.
-There are a lot of programming - and non programming - tasks which needs to be done .
+There are a lot of programming - and non programming - tasks which need to be done.

 ## BETA Testing